LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 ## Using JavaScript in React

-React is a JavaScript library which means we can use JavaScript in our React applications.
+React is a JavaScript library.
+You can create the following JavaScript expressions in your React projects:

-You can use JavaScript expressions to create loops, variables, functions, conditionals, objects, and strings in React projects.

-With some slight syntax differences, we can use DOM and Window events, such as `alert` or `onclick` in our React applications.
+ 1. Variables
+ 1. Loops
+ 1. Functions
+ 1. Conditionals
+ 1. Objects
+ 1. Strings
+1. DOM and Window events.

+The syntax is a little different in React, but the functionality is the same.

 {{% notice blue "A Note on Naming Conventions." "rocket" %}}

-While you can use the event handlers you learned about in previous lessons, the syntax may vary.

 In React part 1, we used `className` to apply CSS stylings instead of `class`.
 This is because `class` is a JavaScript keyword.
 React adapted by using `className`.
 Note the use of camelCase.